Suffering and Evil –Causes & Responses

 Humans rarely kill their young as male lions sometimes do.
 The reason is that humans became able to hunt more effectively when they evolved the intelligence and communication allowing them to hunt in a team.
 The bigger brains that housed this increased intelligence required larger heads, heads so large that they could only fit through women’s birth canals if the babies were born early.
 Women’s suffering at childbirth meant that early birth required a longer out-of-womb maturation period; i.e. a longer childhood.
 Longer childhoods require a very large investment of parental suffering, time and resources in each child; and these large investments would be lost if children were eaten or even neglected.
 G>O>D> guarded against parental neglect by evolving parental love.

-On the other hand, the Spartans of ancient Greece routinely threw newborn babies with birth defects over a cliff on the outskirts of the city, so that Sparta’s resources would only go to children who could grow up to be strong, athletic warriors and physically robust, capable wives.
+For centuries, it was reputed that the Spartans of ancient Greece routinely threw newborn babies with birth defects over a designated cliff on the outskirts of the city, so that Sparta’s resources would only go to children who could grow up to be strong, athletic warriors and physically robust, capable wives.
 However, after a five-year study of the land at the bottom of that cliff, medical anthropologists announced in 2007 that there is no evidence of infantile human remains.7

 Human Evil May Result from Uncontrolled Selfishness

 In his book The Social Conquest of Earth, Harvard biologist E.O.
 Wilson makes a strong case for the concept that selfishness and altruism in humans – in all humans — result from the dual nature of human evolution.
 On the one hand, human bodies and minds evolve from competition among individuals.
 On the other hand, human bodies and minds also evolve from competition between groups of humans.

 Competition between individuals favors the physically strong and the mentally dominant, cunning, and efficient and selfish.
 More of these individuals will survive to reproduce than will the weaker, less intelligent and more passive individuals.